 Specific Entry Requirements

-A Bachelor’s degree comprising at least 180 credits with a major in Economics or equivalent knowledge.
-Documented language proficiency knowledge equivalent to English 6 at Swedish upper secondary school or equivalent knowledge.
+A Bachelor degree comprising of at least 180 credits (ECTS equivalent) with a major in Economics, Mathematics or an Engineering programme with a quantitative or mathematical orientation or equivalent knowledge.
+Documented language proficiency knowledge equivalent to English 6 at Swedish upper secondary school.

 English Language Proficiency

 The most common tests and important scores that are accepted are:

 - IELTS (academic training), 6.5 (with no part of the test below 5.5)

 - TOEFL (Internet based): 90 (with a minimum of 20 on the written part)

 - TOEFL (paper based): 575 (with a minimum of 4.5 on the written part)